CarlBrunius/BurkinaFaso/README.md

 file | description
 :--- | :----------
-RF-Func.r | Functions to perform rdCV-RF with unbiased variable selection RF-BurkinaFaso.r | Script to perform predictive RF-classification of mosquitoes by OTU metaOtus.RData | OTUs and metadata modelData.RData | Data from actual modelling in manuscript and code to reproduce RF and permutation figures
+RF-Func.r | Functions to perform rdCV-RF with unbiased variable selection RF-BurkinaFaso.r | Script to perform predictive RF-classification of mosquitoes by OTU and to produce RF and permutation figures (or reproduce those in the manuscript using data from 'modelData.RData') metaOtus.RData | OTUs and metadata modelData.RData | Data from actual modelling in manuscript

 Author: Carl Brunius <carl.brunius@slu.se>